jesstelford/many-small-components-sydjs-20180117/index.md

 ???

+The question.
 - _Pause_
 - Design + UX thinking same
 - Lots of research
-- Not many folks talking
+- Not many folks talking publicly

 ---